payatu/BugBazaar/README.md

        -  check for All sensors
        -  Check for Network Connectivity
      -  FRIDA DETECTION
         -  CHECK FOR FILES
         -  CHECK FOR PORTS --

 -  ADVANCE LEVEL - APPSEALING

-  - hello
-    - cool
-        - hello